klarna/klarna-on-demand-ios/Natan Notes/Code Review And Notes.markdown

 ## General notes:

+* Style: I like following the [Style Guide developed by the iOS team at The New York Times](https://github.com/NYTimes/objective-c-style-guide).
+I can show you guys with more details - the style guide is very long - but the basics that I noticed that don't match are: indentation, private properties as ivars, method signatures and spacing, constants preferred over in-line string literals or numbers or #defines.
 * [NSAssert Vs. NSCAssert](http://nshipster.com/nsassertionhandler/): NSAssert should only be used in an Objective-C context (i.e. method implementations), whereas NSCAssert should only be used in a C context (i.e. functions).
 * Usage of `# Pragma - Mark` is extremely useful
-* Would be better `Jockey` was available through CocoaPods.
+* Would be better  if`Jockey` was available through CocoaPods.
 Check the already open issue here: https://github.com/tcoulter/jockeyjs/issues/8
 * Method names should start with lowercase characters
 * Blank line before return or if statements
 * Classes prefix: KIA Vs. KLA, KLN